MaginnGroup/Cassandra/README.md

 ## <a name="features"></a> Features

-The following moves are supported in version 1.2:
+The following features are supported in version 1.2:

 1. Ensembles
     - Canonical